Howtoclose1t/Astronomy-Case-Studies/README.md

 ### 06. DINGO-T1 Gravitational-Wave Inference

+- Followed the DINGO-T1 tutorial to reproduce the gravitational-wave inference workflow.
-- The DINGO-T1 workflow was applied to the real gravitational-wave event `GW190701_203306` using neural posterior estimation.
+- Ran inference for the real event `GW190701_203306` and compared posterior distributions across H1, H1–L1, and H1–L1–V1 detector configurations.
-- Posterior distributions were compared for the H1, H1–L1, and H1–L1–V1 detector networks.
-In this exercise, combining detectors substantially narrowed the posterior distributions of several physical parameters, including mass, inclination, and luminosity distance.
-The case study demonstrates the practical use of a Transformer-based model for rapid gravitational-wave inference.
+- Gained hands-on familiarity with Transformer-based gravitational-wave parameter estimation and the effect of multi-detector observations on posterior constraints.

 ### 07. Euclid Q1 Data Analysis